Sergio Mattarella: Judge of the Constitutional Court

-President of Italy
+Presidency (2015–present)

 First term (2015–2022)

 On 31 January 2015, Mattarella was elected the president of Italy at the fourth ballot with 665 votes out of 1,009, with support from the Democratic Party (PD), New Centre-Right, Civic Choice, Union of the Centre, and Left Ecology Freedom.
 Mattarella was officially endorsed by the PD after his name was put forward by Matteo Renzi, the prime minister of Italy at the time.
-He replaced Giorgio Napolitano, who had served for nine years, the longest presidency in the history of the Italian Republic; since Napolitano had resigned on 14 January, Senate president Pietro Grasso was the Acting President at the time of Mattarella's inauguration on 3 February.
+He replaced Giorgio Napolitano, who had served for 8 years and 244 days, the longest presidency in the history of the Italian Republic; since Napolitano had resigned on 14 January, Senate president Pietro Grasso was the Acting President at the time of Mattarella's inauguration on 3 February.
 Mattarella's first statement as new president was thusly: "My thoughts go first and especially to the difficulties and hopes of our fellow citizens."

 Mattarella's first presidential visit was on the day of his election, when he visited the Fosse Ardeatine, where during World War II in 1944 the German Nazi occupation troops killed 335 people as a reprisal for an Italian resistance movement attack.
 Mattarella stated that "Europe and the world must be united to defeat whoever wants to drag us into a new age of terror".

-On 16 February 2015, Mattarella appointed Ugo Zampetti as Secretary-General to the Presidency of the Republic, the head of the presidential secretariat.
-While three days before, on 13 February, the President appointed Giovanni Grasso as his special counselor for press and communication.
-As of 2022, Zampetti, a civil servant with a long-time experience within Italian politics, and Grasso, a journalist and writer, are still holding their posts.
+On 13 February, Mattarella appointed Giovanni Grasso as his special counselor for press and communication.
+On 16 February, he appointed Ugo Zampetti as Secretary-General to the Presidency of the Republic, the head of the presidential secretariat.
+As of 2025, Grasso, a journalist and writer, and Zampetti, a civil servant with a long-time experience within Italian politics, are still holding their posts.
 On 6 May, he signed the new Italian electoral law, known as Italicum, which provides for a two-round system based on party-list proportional representation, corrected by a majority bonus and a 3% election threshold.
 Candidates run for election in 100 multi-member constituencies with open lists, except for a single candidate chosen by each party who is the first to be elected.